-GRADE STAMP: grade identification applied on a piece of fingerjoined lumber which includes the appropriate information under Section 10 of this Standard.
+GRADE STAMP: grade identification applied on a piece of fingerjoined lumber which includes the appropriate information under Section 10.

 Note: The grade stamp (also referred to as a grade mark) indicates that the fingerjoining process meets the provisions of this Standard and the requirements of the Agency's qualification and quality control procedures.